Permissions and permits

 By appointment, customers can self-collect marked bundles of firewood – again in around 3m lengths.
 Bundles are generally less than 3 tonnes.
 Specific sites and collection times can be arranged via regional offices.

-Subject to agreement with the local Forest District office and payment of a fee, customers can have access to a site for the purpose of collecting 'on-site' harvesting residues.
+Subject to agreement with the local forest region office and payment of a fee, customers can have access to a site for the purpose of collecting 'on-site' harvesting residues.
 Note hand tools only are permitted for this operation.
 The duration of a permit will be for a maximum of 3 months.
 Contact your regional office for more information.

 If you are interested in organising an event in our forests, please get in touch with the regional office in the first instance.
 Depending on the nature of your event, you may need to obtain official permission to hold it.